devkarim/express-typescript-prisma-template/README.md

 You can check [.env.example](https://github.com/devkarim/express-typescript-prisma-template/blob/main/.env.example) for more information.

+### Push changes to database and generate PrismaClient

+Use this to push and generate PrismaClient:

+`npx prisma db push`

 ### Start development server

 Use one of the following commands to start the development server: